 While automotive repair shops and automotive dealers employ the majority of automotive service technicians and mechanics, some graduates may also work in automotive parts stores, gas stations, automobile rental companies and other organizations or start their own businesses.

 For statistical purposes, the U.S. Bureau of Labor Statistics (BLS) groups auto repair technicians with automotive service technicians and mechanics (www.bls.gov).
-The median salary for auto service techs and mechanics was $37,850 as of May 2015, according to the BLS, which predicted an average job growth rate of 5% between 2014 and 2024 for this profession.
+The median salary for auto service techs and mechanics was $40,710 as of May 2018, according to the BLS, which predicted little or no change in employment between 2018 and 2028 for this profession.

 Students interested in additional education may seek online diploma programs in diesel mechanics, motorcycle repair and small engine repair.
 An associate degree in automotive service management technology is also available; some courses may be offered online.